parklab/MosaicForecast/README.md

 1. You could choose to train your model based on Phasing (hap=2, hap=3, hap>3, type in "Phase") or Refined genotypes ("mosaic","het","refhom","repeat", type in "Refine").
 2. The input file should be a list of pre-generated read-level features, adding a column termed "phase" (Phase model) or "phase\_model\_corrected" (Refined genotypes model).
-3. We stronly recommend using Refined genotypes instead of Phasing genotypes, since ~50% of hap=3 sites were validated as "repeat" variants in our dataset:
+3. We strongly recommend using Refined genotypes instead of Phasing genotypes, since ~50% of hap=3 sites were validated as "repeat" variants in our dataset:
 ![website_pie](https://user-images.githubusercontent.com/8002850/57800167-be7b8100-771e-11e9-9773-0e39249698a6.png)